Maximize Control of Your Arizona Tax Dollar

 The state tax credit maximums change each year according to the percentage increase in the Phoenix Metropolitan Consumer Price Index.
 After making the donation, taxpayers can claim it on their Arizona tax form to receive a dollar-for-dollar tax credit against their state income tax liability.
 If the taxpayer has actual Arizona state income tax liability less than the allowable maximum credit, then the tax law allows a carryover of any unused donation for up to five years.
 The taxpayer should consult with their tax advisor for specific tax advice.

 Scholarships are awarded from funds in which donors are utilizing the Arizona Individual Private School Tuition Tax Credit by making contributions each year.
 The law requires that 90% of the donation go for grant/scholarships, we currently award 96% of funds received, while retaining only 4% to cover the cost to operate our program.
 Donor scholarship recommendations are allowed and considered in determining awards.
 Financial need will also be considered when awarding scholarships.
 All final decisions in awarding scholarships are at the discretion of the YES Fund for Kids board of directors.
 Priority will be given to students and siblings on the YES Fund wait list.
 A donation recommendation may not be made for ones own dependent.

-The 2019 Arizona State Tax Credit deadline for contributions is April 15, 2020, so you can calculate your state tax liability and determine the maximum amount of credit that you should take.
-If the contribution is made January 1 through April 15, 2020, then the transaction may be considered a 2019 of a 2020 Arizona tax credit.
+The 2019 Arizona State Individual Income Tax Credit deadline for contributions was April 15, 2020, so you can calculate your state tax liability and determine the maximum amount of credit that you should take.
+If the contribution is made January 1 through April 15, 2020, then the transaction may be considered a 2019 or a 2020 Arizona tax credit.

 2020 Individual Private School Tax Credit Maximums